 Do Venmo app owners follow this rule?
 Judging from the demand for their product, I think the answer is obvious.
 It is not surprising that many want to follow their steps and create a similar app.
 Are you one of them?
 Interested in how much it costs to make an app like Venmo?
 Well, you are in the right place.
 In this post, we will reveal all the tips and tricks.
 So, take a seat.

 The idea of a handy transaction tool was born in the early 2000s.
 At that time, two freshman students were helping their friend launch a yogurt shop.
 They realized that sales software was far from ideal.
 Attending a local jazz show, they wanted to buy one MP3 for two.
 However, one of them left a wallet.
 That’s how the “split a bill” concept started.
 Later, it was translated into the option of a popular P2P app.

 In 2012, Venmo was bought by Braintree.
 They continued to develop the social aspect of the application.
 This strategy turned out to be a winning one, and the app has gained many users among millennials.

 Soon, the Venmo fame reached PayPal.
 The latter wasn’t long in coming.
 In 2013, it bought Braintree.
 Such a move played into Venmo’s hands.
 Now, the app has gained the support of a world-known company, and users’ trust has grown at times.

-At the end of 2019, Venmo payment volume reached $24 billion, which is twice as high as the previous year.
+At the end of 2019, Venmo’s payment volume reached $24 billion, twice as high as the previous year.
 See the chart of Venmo market growth below.

 Inspired by this example, many entrepreneurs want to make apps like Venmo.
 But where to start?
 First, it is necessary to arrange a user flow, which is to prepare visual materials that illustrate the user’s entire path in the product.
 Usually, designers set it up with the help of blocks that show each next step of the user.
 Here is how it looks like in the Venmo app.